isomerpages/mindef-ndp2022/_faq/Virtual Engagement.md

 #### Q9-2.
 How do I participate in VOTN22?
 To participate, simply film yourself singing your hearts out to this year's Theme Song “**Stronger Together**”!
-Filming guidelines can be found here.
+Filming guidelines can be found <a href="/activities/votn" target="_blank">here</a>.
 After-which, submit your video submission here.
 You may submit videos for VOTN22 from **13 Jun 22, 7pm** to **24 Jul 22, 12pm**.

 #### Q9-3.
 Are there any video guidelines or specifications for VOTN22?
 Follow these 4 simple guidelines for your VOTN video submission!